Albion College's Honors Program

 The Prentiss M. Brown Honors Program is proud to announce an off-campus research and study opportunity at Glasgow University in Scotland.
 Click on the accompanying Glasgow PowerPoint for an introduction to this program.
 You will find an exciting honors course on the Scottish Enlightenment, and courses ranging from Anthropology and Art History to Chemistry and Physics.
 Students enrolled in the Glasgow program will be taking difficult form 3 and 4 classes.

 Our Glasgow program is intended for upperclass honors students who receive the highest recommendation from Albion faculty and who also have the support of the Prentiss M. Brown Honors Program director.
 Learn more on our Current Students page.

-Here is a couple of emails from two of our current students that have been studying there:
+Here are a couple of emails from two of our current students that have been studied there:

 I've been at the University of Glasgow for a little over a month now, and I just wanted to write to thank Albion Honors for making the Principia Consortium program available to myself and other honors students.
 I couldn't have chosen a better way to spend my semester!
 I love living in Glasgow, and my Scottish Enlightenment class offers a great taste of Scottish history and culture.
 It's a really valuable class that I'm grateful to have the opportunity to take.
 We've gone on two field trips as a class, and I've met some great people.